 Many households with little ones running around often suffer from milk stains and odors on their carpets.
 Regardless of the efforts of keeping milk secured in sealed cups, somehow your little one finds a way to get milk all over your home and carpet.
 Milk stains aren’t the worst problem.
 The worst problem is the sour smell that milk leaves behind.
-Heart of Texas Chem-Dry LLC will share how to clean up milk stains and remove the odors from your carpets.
+Heart of Texas Chem-Dry will share how to clean up milk stains and remove the odors from your carpets.

 How to Remove Old Milk Stains from Carpet

 When milk stains are discovered on your carpet, start by creating your cleaning solution.
 Use two cups of warm water with one tablespoon of liquid dish soap and mix them together in a bowl or cleaning bucket.
 Before cleaning the stain with your cleaner, use a dry cloth and press on the spill or stain to soak up as much of the milk as possible.
 Next, with a white clean cloth, dampen it into the mixture.
 With the damp cloth blot at the milk stain.
 If the milk doesn’t dissolve with the dish soap mixture, try using ammonia.
 Mix together two cups of warm water with one tablespoon of ammonia.
 You can use a spray bottle or use a bowl and cloth to blot at the stain.
 Ammonia works great to clean stains.
 However, you should always test ammonia before using it.
 Ammonia can discolor your carpet.
 Test the mixture in a discreet area of the carpet and see how it reacts to the ammonia mixture.
 After using the ammonia, rinse the area by blotting with clean water, followed by pressing on the damp areas with a dry cloth to absorb the water out of the carpet.
 After the carpet is dry, vacuum the carpet to restore the carpet’s appearance.

 Removing Spilt Milk Odors from Carpet